How to Vault Over Obstacles with Maximum Ease, Safety, and Efficiency

 About the Author

-Alex Schenker is a MovNat Team Instructor & Master Trainer, Martial Arts Instructor, Movement Therapist, and the creator of Natural Mobility.
+Alex Schenker is a MovNat Team Instructor & Expert Trainer, Martial Arts Instructor, Movement Therapist, and the creator of Natural Mobility.
 His approach emphasizes restoring and maintaining the natural state of our human bodies, reconnecting with the evolutionary movement aptitudes of our species, as well as stimulating our own natural healing capabilities through corrective exercise.
 Alex coaches people privately, and teaches regular weekly MovNat & Combatives classes in Toronto, Canada.
 Follow him on Instagram: @naturalmobility.

 Get Started With Natural Movement Fitness – TODAY!

 The MovNat Level 1 Certification is your entry point into the world’s official Natural Movement® Fitness program.
 It equips you with the knowledge, skills, and methods you need to transform your movement & fitness and build real world capability from the ground up.
 You’ll learn not only the movements in the official MovNat curriculum, but also the methods to apply those movements to your unique needs, goals, and circumstances.